DennisJensen95/DQN-Ping-Pong/README.md

 device = torch.device("cuda" if torch.cuda.is_available() else "cpu")

 # This options dict was created from sys.argv[x] normally, but in ipynb this is redundant, hence a dictionary is made here.
-option_dict = {'random': False, 'train': False, 'oldnetwork': True} # Change dictionary values for decision making. model = 'DDQN' # Either DQN, DDQN or CDDQN
+option_dict = {'random': False, 'train': False, 'oldnetwork': False} # Change dictionary values for decision making. model = 'DDQN' # Either DQN, DDQN or CDDQN

 # Environment and neural networks